wowgaming/wiki-en/_pages/wotlk-twink-19.md

 [Goblin Deviled Clams](https://wowgaming.altervista.org/aowow/?item=5527) most commonly used food buff.
 [Lean Wolf Steak](https://wowgaming.altervista.org/aowow/?item=12209) very easy to make cuz it's often drop from SFK mobs and wolves all over the world

-It appear that links for Pilgrim's Bounty recipes are not working so I'll just put it like this:
+It appears that links for Pilgrim's Bounty recipes are not working so I'll just put it like this:
 There few mats that can purchased from event vendors.
 They last for 7days (real time).
 If you stock up on those mats and send them to your bank char and use it ONLY when really needed you can have following buffs for almost 2months:

 6sta + 6 hit rating